 In August 1903, when she was well known as a champion shot in Buffalo Bill’s Wild West Show, Oakley became a target of defamation by a reporter for a newspaper owned by media magnate William Randolph Hearst.
 The libelous story alleged that the famous sure shot had been arrested for stealing and buying drugs.
 Annie sent a telegram denying the claim and asked the story to be retracted.
 Hearst refused and the story was then published in all his newspapers.
 Miss Oakley responded with a libel suit and spent seven years in court fighting the well-known businessman.

 During the long, drawn-out legal battle, Annie was struggling with health issues.
-Despite these trials she poured her energy into advocating for the U.S. military, encouraging women to engage in sport shooting, and supporting orphans.
+Despite these trials she poured her energy into advocating for the US military, encouraging women to engage in sport shooting, and supporting orphans.

 Howard Kazanjian is an award-winning producer and entertainment executive who has been producing feature films and television programs for more than twenty-five years.
-He lives in San Marino, California.